 Our commitment: Work to achieve water efficiency and sustainability across our operations

-By 2015 – Reduce direct water withdrawals per tonne of product in every product category to achieve an overall reduction of 40% since 2005.
+By 2015: Reduce direct water withdrawals per tonne of product in every product category to achieve an overall reduction of 40% versus 2005.

-By 2016 – Carry out 45 new water resources reviews in selected manufacturing facilities, and all greenfield sites.
+By 2016: Carry out 45 new Water Resource Reviews in selected manufacturing facilities, and all greenfield sites.